Banner Image

 What You'll Learn

-• Fundamental management principles, such as profit/loss, balancing accounts, conflict resolution, effective customer relations and time management.
+• Fundamental management principles, including profit/loss, account balancing, conflict resolution, customer relations, and time management.

-• Functions such as preparation of memoranda, utilization of spreadsheets, adherence to schedules and responding effectively to changes in the work environment.
+• Business functions such as preparing memoranda, using spreadsheets, adhering to schedules, and adapting to changes in the work environment.

-• Fundamental concepts from courses in business, public administration, economics and/or information systems
+• Fundamental concepts from courses in business, public administration, economics, and information systems.

 Career Options